-South Africa’s Jazz was profoundly affected by Apartheid and as the regime tightened its hold during the 60’s many fine musicians and singers left including for example Miriam Makeba, Hugh Masekela, Dudu Pukwana, Johnny Gertze, Bheki Mseleku, Johnny Dyani, Russell Herman and many others.
-Musicians at home were discouraged and even prevented from playing together ” across the colour line ” and in ‘64 Mankunku did a concert at the Green Point Art Centre under the pseudonym Winston Mann and behind a curtain to avoid possible repercussions!
-In 1968 he recorded the famous Yakhal’Nkomo album together with Early Mabuza, Agrippa Magwaza and Lionel Pillay.
-Although he received the Castle Lager “Jazz Musician of the Year” in the same year, and despite the fact that the album sold well [and still is -it has been re-released at least 3 times] Winston received barely any financial reward.
+South Africa's Jazz was profoundly affected by Apartheid and as the regime tightened its hold during the 60's many fine musicians and singers left including for example Miriam Makeba, Hugh Masekela, Dudu Pukwana, Johnny Gertze, Bheki Mseleku, Johnny Dyani, Russell Herman and many others.
+Musicians at home were discouraged and even prevented from playing together " across the colour line " and in '64 Mankunku did a concert at the Green Point Art Centre under the pseudonym Winston Mann and behind a curtain to avoid possible repercussions!
+In 1968 he recorded the famous Yakhal'Nkomo album together with Early Mabuza, Agrippa Magwaza and Lionel Pillay.
+Although he received the Castle Lager "Jazz Musician of the Year" in the same year, and despite the fact that the album sold well Winston received barely any financial reward.
 Despite this Mankunku remained in South Africa and by now cynical of the racist - ridden SA Music Industry simply took the music to the people live.